Equivariant Trees and Partition Complexes: Background on equivariant homotopy theory

 \subsection{Preliminaries on equivariant topological spaces}

 We briefly review some basic ideas in the context of $G$-spaces, specifically, although the results we cite here have analogues in the setting of $G$-sets and $G$-categories.
-Our exposition primarily follows \cite{may:96}, and another well-known reference is \cite{LMS:80}.
+Our exposition primarily follows \cite{may:96}.